Agata10/ExpensesTracker/README.md

 The app allows user to update the expense after adding to the list.
 The dialog will show up and the validation is the same as for the expenses.

-All the information is saved in user window.localStorage.
+<br>All the information is saved in user window.localStorage.

-The user can see at the end, how much he spend money and see the visualisation of percent used.
+<br>The user can see at the end, how much he spend money and see the visualisation of percent used.

 ## Technologies